koukibadr/Elegant-Notification/README.md

   ///or when tapping on the screen final Function()? onDismiss;

+  ///The direction of the dismissible widget
+  ///by default it's `DismissDirection.horizontal` final DismissDirection dismissDirection;

+  ///If the notification is dismissible or not
+  ///by default it's true
+  final bool isDismissible;

   ///The progress indicator background color
   ///by default it's grey
   final Color progressIndicatorBackground;

-  ///Function invoked when the user taps on the notification final void Function()? onTap;

-  ///Whether to close the notification when the tap on an action or on the
-  ///notification itself
-  final bool closeOnTap;
 ````

 ## Migration to 1.1.0